 Flank steak is located on the belly of the cow near the rear legs.
 The skirt steak is located just in front of the flank.
 The flank is leaner and finer grain than the skirt steak.
 While often confused, they are not the same.
 Flank steak is also occasionally called “London Broil.”

 Flank is very lean and is generally used for grilling, roasting, or broiling.
 It can become tough rapidly if overcooked and should never be cooked more than medium.

 It is usually cooked by searing at high temperatures to rare or slightly more and cut across the grain to help tenderness.
-If cooked correctly, it is tender and extremely tasty.
+If cooked correctly, it is tender and extraordinarily tasty.

 A marinade will add flavor to the surface of the meat, and the salt will help pull fluid and with its great flavor into the meat.
 Water-soluble flavors like garlic and soy work especially good for this.
 Other flavors like ginger and rosemary can also be added.